-In the case of each Suspension Event, the Tender Agent shall subsequently notify all 2021 Series F-3 Bond owners of the suspension and/or termination of both the Available Commitment and the obligation of [Bank] to purchase Eligible Bonds.
+In the case of each Suspension Event, the Tender Agent shall subsequently notify all 2021 Series K-3 Bond owners of the suspension and/or termination of both the Available Commitment and the obligation of the 2021 Series K-3 Liquidity Provider to purchase Eligible Bonds.

-Upon the occurrence of any Event of Default, [Bank] shall have all remedies provided at (c) law or equity, including, without limitation, specific performance; and in addition, [Bank], in its sole discretion, may do one or more of the following: (i) declare all obligations of the Corporation to [Bank] under the 2021 Series F-3 Liquidity Facility (other than payments of principal and redemption price of and interest on the Bank Bonds, unless said Bank Bonds have otherwise become subject to acceleration pursuant to the General Resolution) to be immediately due and payable, and the same shall thereupon become due and payable without demand, presentment, protest, notice of intent to accelerate, notice of acceleration or further notice of any kind, all of which are expressly waived (provided that the foregoing does not occur as a result of the acceleration of the payment of any Bank Bonds due to the occurrence of an event under paragraph 4 or 5 above unless said Bank Bonds have otherwise become subject to acceleration pursuant to the General Resolution); (ii) [Bank] may give written notice of such Event of Default and termination of the 2021 Series F-3 Liquidity Facility (a "Notice of Termination Date") to the Trustee, the Tender Agent, the Corporation and the Remarketing Agent requesting a mandatory tender; provided, that the obligation of [Bank] to purchase 2021 Series F-3 Bonds shall terminate on the thirtieth (30th) day (or if such day is not a Business Day, the next following Business Day) after such Notice of Termination Date is received by the Trustee and, on such date, the Available Commitment shall terminate and [Bank] shall be under no obligation under the 2021 Series F-3 Liquidity Facility to purchase 2021 Series F-3 Bonds; (iii) exercise any right or remedy available to it under any other provision of the 2021 Series F-3 Liquidity Facility; or (iv) exercise any other rights or remedies available under the General Resolution, the 2021 Series F-3 Supplemental Resolution or any other Related Document, any other agreement or at law or in equity; provided, further, however, [Bank] shall not have the right to terminate its obligation to purchase the 2021 Series F-3 Bonds except as provided above.
-Notwithstanding anything to the contrary in the 2021 Series F-3 Liquidity Facility, no failure or delay by [Bank] in exercising any right, power or privilege under the 2021 Series F-3 Liquidity Facility, under the General Resolution, the 2021 Series F-3 Supplemental Resolution and any other Related Document or under the 2021 Series F-3 Bonds and no course of dealing between the Corporation and [Bank] shall operate as a waiver of the 2021 Series F-3 Liquidity Facility or of any of said documents nor shall any single or partial exercise thereof preclude any other or further exercise thereof or the exercise of any other right, power or privilege.
-The rights and remedies provided in the 2021 Series F-3 Liquidity Facility are cumulative and not exclusive of any rights or remedies which [Bank] would otherwise have.
+Upon the occurrence of any Event of Default, the 2021 Series K-3 Liquidity Provider shall have all remedies provided at law or equity, including, without limitation, specific performance; and in addition, the 2021 Series K-3 Liquidity Provider, in its sole discretion, may do one or more of the following: (i) declare all obligations of the Corporation to the 2021 Series K-3 Liquidity Provider under the 2021 Series K-3 Liquidity Facility (other than payments of principal and redemption price of and interest on the Bank Bonds, unless said Bank Bonds have otherwise become subject to acceleration pursuant to the General Resolution) to be immediately due and payable, and the same shall thereupon become due and payable without demand, presentment, protest, notice of intent to accelerate, notice of acceleration or further notice of any kind, all of which are expressly waived; (ii) the 2021 Series K-3 Liquidity Provider may give written notice of such Event of Default and termination of the 2021 Series K-3 Liquidity Facility (a "Notice of Termination Date") to the Trustee, the Tender Agent, the Corporation and the Remarketing Agent requesting a mandatory tender; provided, that the obligation of the 2021 Series K-3 Liquidity Provider to purchase 2021 Series K-3 Bonds shall terminate on the thirtieth (30th) day (or if such day is not a Business Day, the next following Business Day) after such Notice of Termination Date is received by the Trustee and, on such date, the Available Commitment shall terminate and the 2021 Series K-3 Liquidity Provider shall be under no obligation under the 2021 Series K-3 Liquidity Facility to purchase 2021 Series K-3 Bonds; (iii) exercise any right or remedy available to it under any other provision of the 2021 Series K-3 Liquidity Facility; or (iv) exercise any other rights or remedies available under the General Resolution, the 2021 Series K-3 Supplemental Resolution or any other Related Document, and any other agreement or at law or in equity; provided, further, however, the 2021 Series K-3 Liquidity Provider shall not have the right to terminate its obligation to purchase the 2021 Series K-3 Bonds except as provided above.
+Notwithstanding anything to the contrary in the 2021 Series K-3 Liquidity Facility, no failure or delay by the 2021 Series K-3 Liquidity Provider in exercising any right, power or privilege under the 2021 Series K-3 Liquidity Facility, under the General Resolution, the 2021 Series K-3 Supplemental Resolution and any other Related Document or under the 2021 Series K-3 Bonds and no course of dealing between the Corporation and the 2021 Series K-3 Liquidity Provider shall operate as a waiver of the 2021 Series K-3 Liquidity Facility or of any of said documents nor shall any single or partial exercise thereof preclude any other or further exercise thereof or the exercise of any other right, power or privilege.
+The rights and remedies provided in the 2021 Series K-3 Liquidity Facility are cumulative and not exclusive of any rights or remedies which the 2021 Series K-3 Liquidity Provider would otherwise have.